Jared Lee Loughner

-Jared Lee Loughner (/ˈlɒfnɚ/; born September 10, 1988) is an American mass murderer who pled guilty to 19 charges of murder and attempted murder in connection with the January 8, 2011, Tucson shooting, in which he shot and severely injured U.S. Representative Gabby Giffords, and killed six people, including Chief U.S. District Court Judge John Roll, Gabe Zimmerman, a member of Giffords' staff, and a 9-year-old girl, Christina-Taylor Green.
+Jared Lee Loughner (/ˈlɒfnɚ/; born September 10, 1988) is an American mass murderer who pleaded guilty to 19 charges of murder and attempted murder in connection with the January 8, 2011, Tucson shooting, in which he shot and severely injured U.S. Representative Gabby Giffords, and killed six people, including Chief U.S. District Court Judge John Roll.
 Loughner shot and injured a total of 13 people, including one man who was injured while subduing him.

 Acquaintances say that Loughner's personality had changed markedly in the years prior to the shooting, a period during which he was also abusing alcohol and drugs.
 He had been suspended from Pima Community College in September 2010 because of his bizarre behavior and disruptions in classes and the library.
 After his arrest, two medical evaluations diagnosed Loughner with paranoid schizophrenia and ruled him incompetent to stand trial.
 He was placed on medication while in jail, as part of his treatment.
 He was again judged incompetent in May 2012.

 In August 2012, Loughner was judged competent to stand trial, and at the hearing, he pleaded guilty to 19 counts.
 In November 2012, he was sentenced to life plus 140 years in federal prison.

 Background

 Jared Lee Loughner is the only child of Randy and Amy (née Totman) Loughner.
 They were described by a neighbor as a very private family.
-Amy Loughner worked for the City Parks Department.
-Randy Loughner was a retired gasoline truck driver, but journalists did not determine if he worked outside the house at the time of the shooting.
+Amy Loughner worked for the Pima County Parks Department as a horticulturalist.
+Randy Loughner was a retired truck driver, but journalists did not determine if he worked outside the house at the time of the shooting.
 While Loughner had friends in high school, neighbors noted that in the following years, he kept more to himself and rarely spoke to others.

 Behavior change

-Loughner attended Mountain View High School in Tucson, Arizona and dropped out in 2006.
+Loughner attended Mountain View High School in Tucson, Arizona, and dropped out in 2006.
 Around this time, when he was about eighteen years old, those who knew him noted a change in his personality.
 Kelsey Hawkes, who dated Loughner for several months in high school, later said she was shocked after hearing of his arrest.
 "I've always known him as the sweet, caring Jared," said Hawkes, 21 at the time and then a student at the University of Arizona.